vinaya-class/vinaya-class.github.io/src/12-food-2.md

 all the food they needed, and feels hurt that they went somewhere else for more.

-If the bhikkhu already accepted all that the donor wanted to give, it is not an offence to seek more alms if he would need more food.
+If the bhikkhu already accepted all that the donor wanted to give, it is not an offense to seek more alms if he would need more food.

 The donor may offer more food, and the bhikkhu may accept or refuse certain items, until he has finished eating (removes his hands from the bowl and pushes